rcook/dfstool/README.md

 ## The manifest

-The manifest is a JSON file that describes the contents of an .ssd file in terms of files on the current file system.
+The manifest is a JSON file that describes the contents of an .ssd or a single side of a .dsd file in terms of files on the current file system.
 Each file is described by a blob of JSON that looks like the following:

 ```json
 {